-We recently switched from feeding our dogs 100% dry kibble to mixing the kibble 50/50 with PetPlate after seeing it on Shark Tank.
-These meals are made from natural ingredients including meat (turkey or beef) cooked with fresh veggies (carrots, peas, potatoes, sweet potatoes, cauliflower and pumpkin).
-The food is cooked fresh, then frozen and finally shipped to our doorstep.
+We switched from feeding our dogs 100% dry kibble to mixing the kibble 50/50 with PetPlate after seeing it on Shark Tank.
+The company makes meals with natural ingredients, including meat (turkey, beef, chicken, or lamb) cooked with fresh veggies (carrots, peas, potatoes, sweet potatoes, cauliflower, pumpkin, etc.).
+They prepare the food fresh, then freeze it and ship it to our doorstep.

 At first, we tried it out to see how our dogs would react to such a treat.
 But, as it turned out, our dog Lily, who used to be a very finicky eater, immediately gobbled her PetPlate food up and ate the mixed-in kibble as well!
-She went from a dog who only ate 1 of 2 meals every day to a member of the clean plate club for every meal!
+She went from a dog who only ate one of two meals every day to a member of the clean plate club every time!
 This was enough to convince us to add PetPlate to our regular feeding routine.
 We continue to feed 50/50 kibble because it makes this a more economical choice and keeps our dogs’ teeth cleaner, thanks to the abrasion of the harder food.

-Both of our dogs are ten years old, and we have also found PetPlate to be easier on their senior stomachs that were starting to experience more gas.
-This is a win for all of us in the household!
+We have also found PetPlate to be easier on senior stomachs and experience less gas.
+PetPlate is a win for all in our household!

-See what’s inside a PetPlate box and witness for yourself how much our very own Lily and Bella love it as they gobble it up!
+See what’s inside a PetPlate box and witness for yourself how much our very own Barley and Lily love it as they gobble it up!